dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 #### When should I restart DSP-API?
-After creating a data model and adding some data in your local DSP stack, you can make experiments and do your stuff.
+After creating a data model and adding some data in your local DSP stack, you can work on DSP as if it was the live platform.
-But there are certain actions that are destructive or that cannot be undone.
-There are also steps that can only be executed once, e.g. uploading the same JSON project file.
-If you edit your data model in the JSON file, and then you want to upload it a second time, the API will not allow this: You have to shut it down and restart.
+But there are certain actions that are irreversible or can only be executed once, e.g. uploading the same JSON project file.
+If you edit your data model in the JSON file, and then you want to upload it a second time, DSP-API will refuse to create the same project again.
+So, you might want to restart the stack and start over again from a clean setup.

 It is possible, however, to modify the XML data file and upload it again and again.
 But after some uploads, you are cluttered with data, and you want to restart the stack.